The Dunwich Horror: Adaptations

-The Dunwich Horror film was released in 1970.
-It stars Dean Stockwell as Wilbur Whateley, Ed Begley as Henry Armitage and Sandra Dee.
+The film The Dunwich Horror was released in 1970.
+It stars Dean Stockwell as Wilbur Whateley, Ed Begley as Henry Armitage, and Sandra Dee.
 Les Baxter composed the soundtrack.

 Jeffrey Combs starred as Wilbur Whately in a TV film adaptation first broadcast in October 2009 on SyFy.
 Dean Stockwell also stars in this version, this time as Dr. Henry Armitage.

 Toei Animation adapted "The Dunwich Horror" as part of three short claymation films that were released in 2007 as a DVD compilation called H.P.
 Lovecraft's The Dunwich Horror and Other Stories (H・P・ラヴクラフトのダニッチ・ホラー その他の物語, Ecchi Pī Ravukurafuto no Danicchi Horā Sonota no Monogatari).

 Director Richard Stanley has expressed interest in adapting "The Dunwich Horror" and has prepared a script.

+In 2008 a film titled Beyond the Dunwich Horror, directed by Richard Griffin and starring Lynn Lowry, was released.

 The radio drama Suspense adapted "The Dunwich Horror", starring Ronald Colman as Henry Armitage, which aired originally on November 1, 1945.

 Comics artist Alberto Breccia adapted the story in 1974.
-It was published in Heavy Metal October 1979 issue.
+It was published in the October 1979 issue of Heavy Metal magazine.

 In 2011, IDW Publishing began publishing a four-issue limited adaptation of "The Dunwich Horror" by author Joe R. Lansdale and artist Peter Bergting.

 Gou Tanabe adapted the story into a three-volume manga in 2021.